open/close all folders

-- All the men in the family have a name beginning with the character Jo (Jobin, Joshu, their father's birth name, Josuke).
+- All the men in the family have a name beginning with the kanji Jō (常): Jobin, Joshu, their father's birth name, Josuke.

 - Additionally, all of the Higashikata's Stands we've seen so far have "King" in their name.

-- Furthermore, the positioning of the "King" indicates their generation: King Nothing has the "King" come first, because Norisuke is the eldest; his sons and daughters have "King" second (Nut King Call, California King Bed, Walking Heart), and his grandson has it third (Paper Moon King).
+- Furthermore, the positioning of the "King" indicates their generation: King Nothing has the "King" come first, because Norisuke is the eldest; his sons and daughters have "King" second (Speed King, Nut King Call, California King Bed, Walking Heart), and his grandchild has it third (Paper Moon King).

 - Taken for Granite: The entire family suffers from a curse where every first-born child will slowly turn into stone.
-To remedy this, first-born males are required to become Wholesome Crossdressers until they rage the age of 12.
+To remedy this, first-born sons are required to become Wholesome Crossdressers until they reach the age of 12.
 Josuke and friends are currently seeking for a cure that will avert this trope for Tsurugi who has been dressed as a girl for his whole life.

-- Wholesome Crossdresser: As per family tradition, all males are required to dress up as girls until the age of 12 to protect themselves from a family curse that slowly turns first-born children into stone.
+- Wholesome Crossdresser: As per family tradition, all first born sons are required to dress up as girls until the age of 12 to protect themselves from a family curse that slowly turns first-born children into stone.

 Norisuke Higashikata IV (Stand: King Nothing)

 - Amicable Exes: Averted.
 Due to Kaato's past arrest for murdering a child, he divorced her to ward off shame from his family and wants absolutely nothing to do with her.
 When she comes back from jail after 15 years, he immediately gets on guard and tries to get her to leave.